carpedm20/emoji/README.rst

     >>> print(emoji.demojize("Unicode is tricky 😯".decode('utf-8'), delimiters=(" __", "__ ")))
     Unicode is tricky __hushed_face__:

+2) **Return a list of emojis**.
+Return a list of dictionaries, where for each emoji is returned:

+ Markup : * The location
+          * The emoji unicode
-2) Return the location, the emoji unicode, and the CLDR Short Name in list of dic format.
-Note that the location is a span of indices (where the emoji charaters start and where they end) as some emojis are composed of more then one unicode charater.
+          * The CLDR Short Name

+*Note that the location is a span of indices (where the emoji charaters start and where they end) as some emojis are composed of more then one unicode charater.*

 .. code-block:: python